Report SADC - Fruits and Berries - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Imports in SADC

-In 2022, approx. X tons of fruits and berries were imported in SADC; growing by X% on the year before.
-The total import volume increased at an average annual rate of X% over the period from 2012 to 2022; however, the trend pattern indicated some noticeable fluctuations being recorded throughout the analyzed period.
+In 2022, purchases abroad of fruits and berries increased by X% to X tons, rising for the second consecutive year after two years of decline.
+The total import volume increased at an average annual rate of X% from 2012 to 2022; however, the trend pattern indicated some noticeable fluctuations being recorded throughout the analyzed period.
 The pace of growth was the most pronounced in 2013 when imports increased by X%.
-Over the period under review, imports attained the maximum in 2022 and are expected to retain growth in the near future.
+Over the period under review, imports reached the maximum in 2022 and are expected to retain growth in years to come.

 Imports by Country

-South Africa dominates imports structure, amounting to X tons, which was approx. X% of total imports in 2022.
-Botswana (X tons) held the second position in the ranking, followed by Zambia (X tons), Mauritius (X tons) and Namibia (X tons).
-All these countries together held near X% share of total imports.
-Zimbabwe (X tons), Lesotho (X tons) and Swaziland (X tons) held a little share of total imports.
+South Africa prevails in imports structure, resulting at X tons, which was near X% of total imports in 2022.
+Botswana (X tons) held the second position in the ranking, followed by Zambia (X tons), Namibia (X tons) and Mauritius (X tons).
+All these countries together held approx. X% share of total imports.
+The following importers - Zimbabwe (X tons), Lesotho (X tons) and Swaziland (X tons) - together made up X% of total imports.

-From 2012 to 2022, average annual rates of growth with regard to fruit and berry imports into South Africa stood at X%.
-At the same time, Lesotho (X%), Botswana (X%), Zambia (X%) and Mauritius (X%) displayed positive paces of growth.
+Imports into South Africa increased at an average annual rate of X% from 2012 to 2022.
+At the same time, Lesotho (X%), Botswana (X%), Zambia (X%), Namibia (X%) and Mauritius (X%) displayed positive paces of growth.
 Moreover, Lesotho emerged as the fastest-growing importer imported in SADC, with a CAGR of X% from 2012-2022.
-Namibia and Zimbabwe experienced a relatively flat trend pattern.
+Zimbabwe experienced a relatively flat trend pattern.
 By contrast, Swaziland (X%) illustrated a downward trend over the same period.
-From 2012 to 2022, the share of South Africa and Botswana increased by X and X percentage points, respectively.
+While the share of South Africa (X p.p.) and Lesotho (X p.p.) increased significantly in terms of the total imports from 2012-2022, the share of Namibia (X p.p.), Zimbabwe (X p.p.), Mauritius (X p.p.) and Swaziland (X p.p.) displayed negative dynamics.
 The shares of the other countries remained relatively stable throughout the analyzed period.

 In value terms, South Africa ($X) constitutes the largest market for imported fruits and berries in SADC, comprising X% of total imports.
 The second position in the ranking was held by Botswana ($X), with a X% share of total imports.
 It was followed by Mauritius, with a X% share.

-From 2012 to 2022, the average annual rate of growth in terms of value in South Africa totaled X%.
-In the other countries, the average annual rates were as follows: Botswana (X% per year) and Mauritius (X% per year).
+From 2012 to 2022, the average annual growth rate of value in South Africa totaled X%.
+The remaining importing countries recorded the following average annual rates of imports growth: Botswana (X% per year) and Mauritius (X% per year).

 Import Prices by Country

-The import price in SADC stood at $X per ton in 2022, which is down by X% against the previous year.
-In general, the import price continues to indicate a noticeable decrease.
-The pace of growth appeared the most rapid in 2016 an increase of X%.
-The level of import peaked at $X per ton in 2012; however, from 2013 to 2022, import prices remained at a lower figure.
+In 2022, the import price in SADC amounted to $X per ton, reducing by X% against the previous year.
+Over the period under review, the import price showed a perceptible decrease.
+The pace of growth was the most pronounced in 2016 an increase of X%.
+The level of import peaked at $X per ton in 2012; however, from 2013 to 2022, import prices failed to regain momentum.

 From 2012 to 2022, the most notable rate of growth in terms of prices was attained by Mauritius (X%), while the other leaders experienced a decline in the import price figures.